tromp/cuckoo/README.md

    above about 60% of size, a 42-cycle is almost guaranteed, but below 50% the probability starts to fall sharply.

-6) running time for the new implementation on high end x86 is 1.6s/MB single-threaded, and 4.5mins/GB for 8 threads. it will take a superior GPU implementation to make Cuckoo Cycle requiring 1GB run in reasonable time.
+6) running time new implementation on high end x86 is 1.6s/MB single-threaded, and 4.5mins/GB for 8 threads. it will take a superior GPU implementation to make Cuckoo Cycle requiring 1GB run in reasonable time.

-7) botnet resistance is out of the window:-(
+7)